Capitalism: A Creation Story

 Starting at the end of the 15th century, the extension of a capitalist economy in Europe was accompanied and backed up by colonization.
 The latter “played a key role in the rise of European capitalism.
 It provided some of the surplus that ended up invested in the Industrial Revolution; it enabled the purchase of land-based goods from the East, which allowed Europe to shift its population from agriculture to industrial production; and it funded the military expansion that powered further rounds of colonial conquest.”7

 As capitalism had created a mass production system in Europe, the solution to sell and thus perpetuate itself was two-fold.
 By destroying self-sufficient economies, the enclosures created not only a mass of workers but a mass of consumers as well.
-By implementing asymmetric trade rules, local industries in the colonies were wiped out and another market was created for Europe’s mass-produced goods.9
+By implementing asymmetric trade rules, local industries in the colonies were wiped out, and another market was created for Europe’s mass-produced goods.9

 The paradox of artificial scarcity

-In Europe, dispossessed people who remained in rural areas found themselves subjected to a new economic regime.
+The paradox of scarcity under the economic growth imperative shaped itself up when, in Europe, dispossessed people who remained in rural areas found themselves subjected to a new economic regime.
 “They were back once again under the rule of landlords, but this time in an even worse position: at least under serfdom they had secure access to land; now they were granted only temporary leases on it.
 And these weren’t just ordinary leases.
 They were allocated on the basis of productivity. . . .
 Those who fell behind in this race would lose their tenancy rights and face starvation.
 This put peasants in direct competition with one another, with their own kin and neighbours, transforming what had been a system of collective co-operation into one organised around desperate antagonism.”

 A portrait of John Locke who advocated the seizing of the commons by private landowners